isapome/BrainProp/README.md

 #### Datasets
 * MNIST, CIFAR10 and CIFAR100 are available through keras.
-* Tiny ImageNet needs to be extracted by running:
+* Tiny ImageNet can be downloaded from the [official page of the challenge](https://tiny-imagenet.herokuapp.com) or extracted by running:
 ```tinyimagenet
 python tinyimagenet.py
 ```